How Much Does a Divorce Cost in Las Vegas?

 Gastelum Attorneys operates on an hourly billing model.
 We do not offer flat-fee packages.
 Every divorce — even seemingly simple ones — has variables that a flat rate cannot reliably account for.
 Hourly billing gives you transparency: you can see exactly what work was performed and when.
 Your attorney will provide a realistic cost range based on your specific situation at the outset of representation.

 Estimated total cost formula: Filing fees + service costs + (attorney hourly rate × estimated hours) + expert costs if needed (valuations, QDRO, custody evaluation).
-Your attorney can walk through each of these categories with you before representation begins.
+To discuss representation, see our Las Vegas divorce lawyer services page.

 What Drives Divorce Costs Up in Las Vegas